withinmyself/platform-50/README.md

 I'm on the final stretch to get a basic working version of stepping up to Walker and then activating it to get in.
 The Walker will spring to life and allow your '@' to jump on board and start pioliting it.
 I've done all the proof of concepts so I know everything is possible.
 Just need to do the work now.
 Hopefully by tomorrow I'll have something to show and I can post a little demo on Reddit and let people check it out themselves if they wanna play around with it.

 E.T.
 Deubner - April 10, 2020

+Updated a requirements.txt so as of right now, anything thats on GitHub can be cloned then you should set up a virtual environment (Python 3.7.3), install the requirements.txt using pip and run the program with 'python game_engine.py'.
+Unfortuantely there isn't anything impressive there yet.
+Just wanted to get that set up because I was probably going to forget.

+E.T.D. - April 10 - 8pm